BlackBerry issues open letter to calm customers and partners

 The company's future was further thrown into question after it announced this summer that it is weighing its options, including an outright sale.

 Sources have told Reuters that the company is in talks with Cisco Systems, Google Inc and SAP about selling all or parts of itself.
-Such a deal would be an alternative to a preliminary, $9 (5.63 pounds)-a-share offer by a group being led by BlackBerry's biggest investor, Fairfax Financial Holdings Ltd.
+Such a deal would be an alternative to a preliminary, $9-a-share offer by a group being led by BlackBerry's biggest investor, Fairfax Financial Holdings Ltd.

 Last week, BlackBerry co-founders Mike Lazaridis and Douglas Fregin also said that they are considering a bid to buy the smartphone maker.